Albert Lasker: Politics

 Lasker continued to be active in the Republican Party and showed the party how to use modern advertising techniques to sell their candidates.
 He was a key advisor in the 1920 Harding campaign, which resulted in one of the largest landslides in history, as Warren G. Harding appealed for votes in newsreels, billboards and newspaper ads and aimed advertising at women who had recently achieved the right to vote.

 On June 9, 1921, President Harding's appointment of Lasker as chairman of the United States Shipping Board was confirmed by the US Senate.
 Lasker took the job on the condition that he would serve no more than two years.
 At the time, he was only the third man of Jewish descent to have been appointed to such a high post in the federal government.
 Lasker inherited a large mess, with over 2,300 ships under Shipping Board control losing money every day.
-A full quarter of the fleet were wooden hulled, and by this time were obsolete.
+A full quarter of the fleet were wooden-hulled, and by this time were obsolete.
 He disposed of useless ships at an average price of $30 a ton, incurring criticism from Congress for "throwing our ships away".

 His accomplishments included the refitting of the SS Leviathan for passenger service, as well as originating ship-to-shore telephone services.
 Lasker, who had no previous experience in the shipping business before his appointment, true to his word, ended his service in office on July 1, 1923.

 Later years

-After 30 years as its chief executive, Lasker sold the firm to three senior executives.
+After 30 years as its chief executive, Lasker sold Lord & Thomas to three senior executives--Emerson H. Foote, Fairfax Cone, and Don Belding.
 It became Foote, Cone & Belding in 1942.

 Lasker married three times.
 In 1902, he married Flora Warner.
-The couple had three children before her death in 1934: Mary Lasker Block (born 1904).
-Edward Lasker (born 1912), and Frances Lasker Brody (born 1916).
+The couple had three children before her death in 1934: Mary Lasker Block (1904-1981), Edward Lasker (1912-1997), and Frances Lasker Brody (1916-2009).
 In 1938, he married actress Doris Kenyon but the marriage ended in divorce a year later.
-Lasker — and especially his third wife Mary Lasker (married 1940) — were nationally prominent philanthropists.
+Lasker—and especially his third wife Mary Lasker (married 1940)—were nationally prominent philanthropists.
 They played major roles in promoting and expanding the National Institutes of Health, helping its budget expand from $2.4 million in 1945 to $5.5 billion in 1985.
 They founded and endowed the Lasker Award, which has recognized the work of many leading scientists and researchers.

 On May 30, 1952, Lasker died in New York at the age of 72.
-He was interred in a private mausoleum at Sleepy Hollow Cemetery in Sleepy Hollow.
+He was interred in a private mausoleum at Sleepy Hollow Cemetery in Sleepy Hollow, New York.